Modibodi™ Period-Proof Swimwear (Adult sizes 8-20)

 This leak-proof swimwear is as sassy as it is sustainable.
 Wear these togs from the beach or pool to the cafe or shops to protect you from those sneaky pelvic floor mishaps or light periods and spotting.
 With innovative Modifier Swim Technology, this means your water-resistant swimmers dry super fast, won’t stain and fights odour too.

-The Modibodi™ Swimwear range comes in two sassy styles:
+The Modibodi™ Swimwear range comes in THREE styles:

-Swim bikini bottoms (sizes 6-18): These swim bikini bottoms were designed to pair perfectly with whatever you choose to wear on top.
+Swim bikini bottoms (sizes 8-18): These swim bikini bottoms were designed to pair perfectly with whatever you choose to wear on top.
 The built-in the super-slim gusset holds 10ml (2 teaspoons/1-2 tampons) so you’re protected from awkward pelvic floor leaks or a light period.
 Have fun in the sun in this UPF50+ rated bikini brief.
 (NOTE: Bikini top in picture NOT included).
-Now available in limited edition Sunset Orange or Animal Print (sizes 8-18), and can be paired with Reversible Crop Top.

 Recycled Fabric: All Modibodi swimwear are now made from Recycled/ reclaimed materials to reduce environmental impact.